WildcatIP/other.js/EMBEDDING.md

 ```

 An embedder may choose to implement any set of events.
 The set of events it implements determines whether a particular feature can execute within that host.
 For example, a server-side host should implement all [Chatternet](https://apps.other.chat/docs/Chatternet.html) events but cannot implement [UserAgent](https://apps.other.chat/docs/UserAgent.html) events.
 While a client-side host should implement applicable [UserAgent](https://apps.other.chat/docs/UserAgent.html) events and may optionally implement [Chatternet](https://apps.other.chat/docs/Chatternet.html) events.

+## Versioning

+* An embedder must implement compatibility with one or more `MAJOR.MINOR.x` versions of other.js.
+It should remain agnostic of `PATCH`.
+Compatibility means supporting all of the [events](#feature-host-process) expected by that version of other.js.
+* When [preparing the environment](#environment-preparation) to execute a feature, the embedder must verify that it can satisfy the feature's dependencies.
+* Since each feature is completely isolated in its runtime context, an embedder may inject different versions of other.js into different containers.
+As long as dependency requirements are met, features are guaranteed to work together even across different `MAJOR` versions of other.js.

 ## Reference